smrtj/webserv/README_DEPLOY.md

 - Symlinks used for MOTDs and ASCII art
 - Domain public_html uses symlinks for elevenlabs.js and favicons
 - API server handles both card and Google Pay token flows
+- Payment tokens are checked with `bin_utils.py` to log BIN metadata before forwarding to IPOSPay.
+Only BIN info is stored in `metadata` and no full card numbers or tokens are logged.
 - .vimrc and .bashrc are installed per domain prompt spec

 ## Maintenance